 Revenue forecast, company share, competitive landscape, growth factors and trends

-This report forecasts revenue growth at global, regional, and country levels and provides an analysis on latest industry trends and opportunities in each of the sub-segments from 2013 to 2025.
-For the purpose of this report, Grand View Research has segmented the global drug discovery outsourcing market report on the basis of workflow, therapeutic area, drug type, and region:
+This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2017 to 2030.
+For the purpose of this study, Grand View Research has segmented the global drug discovery outsourcing market report on the basis of workflow, therapeutics area, drug type, type, end-user and region:

 Target Identification & Screening